spcourse/python/en/argparse/index.md

 # Introduction to `argparse`

-`argparse` is a module that is by default included with Python.
+`argparse` is a module that is included with Python by default.
 It allows you to write scripts that accept inputs from the command line, making your programs more flexible and user-friendly.

 `argparse` is designed in an Object-Oriented Programming (OOP) style, which makes it intuitive and easy to configure.
 It supports a wide range of features, from very basic command line arguments to more complex functionality like subcommands.
-On this page, we’ll provide a basic overview to help you get started.
+On this page, we’ll provide the most basic of overviews to help you get started quickly.
 For more information, you can always take a look at the [`argparse` documentation](https://docs.python.org/3/library/argparse.html).

 ## Basic Example